 Philanthropy for Active Civic Engagement (PACE), formerly known as the Grantmakers Forum for Community and National Service, serves as a “philanthropic laboratory” that engages in research and activism experiments to derive best practices for civil engagement advocacy.

-As of April 2020, PACE has 58 members, many of which are left-of-center nonprofits, including the Ford Foundation, Case Foundation, Foundation for Civic Leadership, and the Voqal Fund.
+As of September 2025, PACE has 102 members, many of which are left-of-center nonprofits, including the Ford Foundation, Arabella Advisors, Case Foundation, Foundation for Civic Leadership, and the Voqal Fund.
 1 All members hold increasing democratic participation and changes to the electoral system as priorities.

 PACE has spoken in favor of government spending to promote voting and protect voters against the coronavirus in the 2020 elections.
 2